PersistentPanda/PersistentPanda/README.md

-- 👋 Hi, I’m @PersistentPanda
+- 👋 Hi, I’m @PersistentPanda AKA Daniel Nease
 - 👀 I’m interested in ...
-Creating things
+Creating things and breaking things
 - 🌱 I’m currently learning ...
+C programming and web dev basics
 - 💞️ I’m looking to collaborate on ...
+Can't think of anything right now
-- 📫 How to reach me ...
+- 📫 How to reach me ... you can reach me at dn@danielnease.com

 <!---
 PersistentPanda/PersistentPanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.